Belarusian People's Republic: History

+Background

 After the 1917 February Revolution in Russia, active discussions started in Belarus about either gaining autonomy within the new Russian Republic or declaring independence.
 Deputies of most Belarusian regions and of different political powers, including the Belarusian Socialist Assembly, the Christian democratic movement and the General Jewish Labour Bund, formed a Belarusian National Council in late 1917.
 The Council started working on establishing Belarusian governmental institutions.
 Both the Bolsheviks and Germans refused to recognize it and interfered in its activity.
 However, the Germans saw an independent Belarus as part of the implementation of their plan for buffer states within Mitteleuropa.
 The Bolsheviks had negotiations with the Belarusian Democratic Republic regarding eventual recognition, but later decided instead to establish a pro-Soviet government of Belarus – the Soviet Socialist Republic of Byelorussia.

 Parallel with negotiations that started between the Germans and Bolsheviks, the Belarusian Council started actively demanding recognition of autonomous status for Belarus, with continuing internal discussions on whether it should become an autonomous region within Russia or declare national independence.

 On 21 February 1918, the German army captured Minsk.
 On the same day, the Belarusian Council passed the First Constituent Charter declaring the council the only legitimate power on the territory of Belarus.
 Neither the occupying authorities, nor its government in Berlin, however, were interested in the idea of an independent Belarusian state.

 On 3 March, Germans and Bolsheviks signed the Treaty of Brest-Litovsk.
 On 6 March, the Belarusian Council passed the Second Charter declared the establishment of the Belarusian People's Republic.
 The Council became the provisional government of Belarus and was renamed the Council of the Belarusian People's Republic.

 On March 25, 1918, the All-Belarusian Congress proclaimed the independence of the Belarusian People's Republic (Bielaruskaja Narodnaja Respublika, abbreviated as BNR).
 As the German army retreated and the Bolsheviks pushed westward, the Government of the BNR left Minsk in December 1918 for the Lithuanian Republic, and in the spring of 1919 went into exile.